 My Final Opinion

 For someone who is really interested in pursuing proofreading as a career from home, I would recommend this course any day!
-It is thorough, current and is guided by an enthusiastic, successful person in the form of Caitlin Pyle.
-She is the force behind all the course developments and has organized it so that help is always available.
-(I’m not sure where she fits in the time for her own proofreading!)
+It is thorough, current, and is guided by an enthusiastic, successful person in the form of Caitlin Pyle.
+She has been the force behind all the course developments and has organized it so that help is always available.

 Verdict: It is definitely a legitimate anywhere (and possibly anytime) course and career.